Netlia/documentation/partnerCommunication.md

 ```

 ## EventType event-start
-It is triggered by the first occurrence of an event such as flooding of the contacts, a magnet detachment or registration of movement.
+It is triggered by the first occurrence of an input event such as flooding of the contacts, a magnet removal from detector's proximity or detection of movement.

-A sample of the sent event:
+A sample of the event:
 ```yaml
 {
     "ProtocolVersion": 1,